 - Decrease consumption of foods containing high amounts of sugar and/or yeast (such as beer, wine, sodas, bread, desserts, etc.).

 - Dietary supplements that may be helpful include: Lactobacillus acidophilus (probiotic) helps promote the growth of ‘friendly bacteria’).
-Usual dose’1/4 to ½ tsp. of powder or 1-2 capsules, 1-4 times daily.
+The usual dose is 1/4 to ½ tsp. of powder or 1-2 capsules, 1-4 times daily.
 Bifadophillus also works well, and does not contain apple pectin, which may limit the supplement’s effectiveness.
 Acidophilus supplements of up to 24 tablets a day are not harmful, and may be helpful in severe or chronic cases.

 After 24-48 hours, you should feel some improvement.
 (Sometimes you can tell a difference after just one application.
 In some cases, symptoms may temporarily get worse before they get better – so be sure to continue the treatment for at least the full 48 hours.
 If you don’t see improvement by then, try a different antifungal cream.
 Just as certain antibiotics are effective against certain strains of bacteria, certain antifungal creams are effective against certain strains of yeast.
 Without culturing the yeast (which is very difficult to do) you don’t know exactly which strain you have, so if one medication doesn’t work, try another.

 - Expressed milk should be fed to the baby while you are both being treated for yeast, and not saved for later use, since refrigerating and freezing the milk does not kill all the yeast.

 For a vaginal yeast infection, ask your doctor which medication he suggests.
 Non-prescription medications like Gyne-Lotramin and Monistat 7 are often effective, or your doctor may prescribe a medication like Terazol 7 (tercoconazole).
 Rinsing the vaginal area with a vinegar and water solution after using the toilet may be helpful.
 Expose the affected area to air as much as possible by wearing cotton (or no) panties and avoiding tight clothes like pantyhose and swimsuits.
 A single dose of Diflucan oral medication (fluconazole) is also often used to treat vaginal yeast infections.
 It is available by prescription.